-Red or white?
+Red clam sauce or white?

-Like many other similar dishes, pasta with clams is traditionally made in what Italians call a red or white version (rosso o bianco); in other words, with tomatoes or without.
-We normally eat it without tomatoes.
-My hubby is the chef when we want to eat pasta alle vongole.
+My hubby is the chef when we want to eat linguine alle vongole.
 Being Sicilian, he’s a star when it comes to seafood dishes and I’m happy to leave him to it.
 In my opinion, his pasta with clams is the best I’ve ever tasted and I’m not saying that because we’re married!

-The clams or vongole.
+The right clams or vongole.

-The main ingredient for a ‘real’ pasta alle vongole is ‘vongola verace’ commonly known as the cross-cut carpet shell clam.
+The main ingredient for a ‘real’ Italian pasta alle vongole is ‘vongola verace’ commonly known as the cross-cut carpet shell clam.
 This ridged shell clam is found both farmed and wild here in Italy, but I’ve read that the taste is the same as they eat only what’s in the sea.
-If you do find vongole veraci, they can be a bit more expensive than other clams.
-But they are worth it!
-However, apart from being really delicious, these clams are self-cleaning so they’re unlikely to have sand in them and make the dish much easier to prepare.

 Manila clams look very similar to vongole veraci.
 Another popular clam is the rayed artemis clam.
 These are smaller, whiter and more rounded but still taste really good too!
-Of course it’s possible to use tinned clams, but in my opinion you won’t get anywhere near the same flavour, as with fresh clams.
+A popular alternative in the US are little necks which are small clams similar to Manila clams and widely available in North America.

 The pasta.